arielroque/Mi-action/README.md

 ## Contributing

-Pull request are also welcome , please read  [CONTRIBUTING.md](https://github.com/Benardi/touvlo/blob/master/CONTRIBUTING.md)  for details on our code of conduct, and the process for submitting pull requests to us.
+Pull request are also welcome , please read  [CONTRIBUTING.md](https://github.com/arielroque/Mi-action/blob/developer/CONTRIBUTING.md)  for details on our code of conduct, and the process for submitting pull requests to us.

--   Check  [pull_request_template.md](https://github.com/Benardi/touvlo/blob/master/pull_request_template.md)  for the expected format of a pull request

--   Check  [issue templates](https://github.com/Benardi/touvlo/issues/new/choose)  for the suggested issue formats
+-   Check  [issue templates](https://github.com/arielroque/Mi-action/issues)  for the suggested issue formats

 ## Acknowledgments
 This application was built based on the work of